-The calculations of the emission spectrum and the Bond albedo are performed by bands.
-We divide the spectrum from 0 to 10100 cm$^{-1}$ (equivalent to $ \geq 1 \ \mu$m in wavelength) in 36 bands to obtain the OLR, similar to \cite{Pluriel19}.
-For each band, we calculate the total optical depth in each computational layer, which has four different contributions.
-These contributions are the optical depth due to collision-induced absorption (CIA), and line opacity (see Sect. \ref{sec:opacity}), Rayleigh scattering, and clouds.
-We treat Rayleigh scattering as in \cite{Pluriel19}, where the Rayleigh scattering opacity is related to wavelength, $\lambda$, following Eq. \ref{eq:Rayleigh}.
-The parameters $\kappa_{0}$ and $\lambda_{0}$ are adopted from \cite{Koppa13} and \cite{Sneep05} for H$_{2}$O, and CO$_{2}$, respectively.
-The opacity of clouds is considered for the atmospheric layers where condensation takes place.
-Similar to \cite{Marcq17} and \cite{Pluriel19}, the cloud opacity is parameterised after \cite{Kasting88}, who assumes a cloud opacity proportional to the extinction coefficient, $Q_{ext}$ (see Eq. \ref{eq:clouds}).
+The calculations of the emission spectrum and the Bond albedo were performed by bands.
+We divided the spectrum from 0 to 10100 cm$^{-1}$ (equivalent to $ \geq 1 \ \mu$m in wavelength) into 36 bands to obtain the OLR, similar to \cite{Pluriel19}.
+For each band, we calculated the total optical depth in each computational layer, which has four different contributions.
+These contributions are the optical depth due to collision-induced absorption (CIA) and line opacity (see Sect. \ref{sec:opacity}), Rayleigh scattering, and clouds.
+We treated Rayleigh scattering as was done in \cite{Pluriel19}, where the Rayleigh scattering opacity is related to wavelength, $\lambda$, following Eq. \ref{eq:Rayleigh}.
+The parameters $\kappa_{0}$ and $\lambda_{0}$ were adopted from \cite{Koppa13} and \cite{Sneep05} for H$_{2}$O, and CO$_{2}$, respectively.
+The opacity of clouds was considered for the atmospheric layers where condensation takes place.
+Similar to \cite{Marcq17} and \cite{Pluriel19}, the cloud opacity was parameterised after \cite{Kasting88}, who assumed a cloud opacity proportional to the extinction coefficient, $Q_{ext}$ (see Eq. \ref{eq:clouds}).
 The dependence of the extinction coefficient on wavelength (Eq. \ref{eq:qext}) is similar to that of water clouds on Earth \citep{Kasting88,Marcq17}.

-The total optical depth (Eq. \ref{eq:total_optd}), together with the PT profile, are the input for the radiative transfer equation solver, DISORT \citep{DISORT}.
+The total optical depth (Eq. \ref{eq:total_optd}) together with the PT profile are the input for the radiative transfer equation solver, DISORT \citep{DISORT}.
 DISORT obtains the emitted upward flux at the top of the atmosphere (TOA).
-The TOA flux is calculated for all 36 bands, which are then summed to obtain the bolometric, wavelength-integrated TOA flux, or OLR.
-Immediately after the OLR is computed, we start the calculation of reflection spectra and the Bond albedo, described in Sect. \ref{sec:albedo}.
+The TOA flux was calculated for all 36 bands, which were then summed to obtain the bolometric, wavelength-integrated TOA flux, or OLR.
+Immediately after the OLR was computed, we started the calculation of the reflection spectrum and the Bond albedo, described in Sect. \ref{sec:albedo}.